Unlike most retailers, Costco realizes most of its profit from membership fees. This will be the company’s first membership increase since 2011.

 Despite the general malaise in retail, Costco is in better shape than many.
 The company had a better holiday season than most competitors and the membership increase is sure to boost the confidence of investors.

 The company has benefited from its switch in 2016 to Visa Inc. (NYSE:VC) branded credit cards.
 According to JPMorgan Chase & Co.
-(NYSE:JPMD) 3 times as many households have Visa cards as the American Express Co.
+(NYSE:JPMC) 3 times as many households have Visa cards as the American Express Co.
 (NYSE:AXPC) cards Costco used to honor.

 Related: APPLE TV MAY HAPPEN AFTER ALL